13 Visualising data with ggplot2

 Interesting!
 GGPLOT2 has not only mapped a dummy variable called

-with color of points, but also created a legend.
+'blue' with color of points, but also created a legend.
 More

 interestingly the color is not what we wanted.
 Actually, what happened